Booker brands GOP Sen. Rand Paul as ‘barrier’ to progress

 Booker, a former state lawmaker, touted his plans to expand health care access, stoutly defended his support for abortion rights and said policymakers must deal with “climate chaos” that he linked to monster storms hitting Kentucky and other parts of the country.

-With about a month left in the fall campaign, the Democratic challenger had the stage to himself during the half-hour candidate program on Kentucky Educational Television.
-Paul, who is seeking a third Senate term, was invited to debate Booker but did not participate.
+With about a month left in the fall campaign, the Democratic challenger was the lone Senate hopeful to appear on the candidate program on Kentucky Educational Television.
+Paul, who is seeking a third Senate term, was invited but did not participate in the program.

 Booker took advantage of monopolizing the time, saying Paul had “turned his back” on voters.